fvgrfgsrg/Hypothesis-Testing-in-Healthcare-Drug-Safety/README.md

 A pharmaceutical company GlobalXYZ has just completed a randomized controlled drug trial.
 To promote transparency and reproducibility of the drug's outcome, they (GlobalXYZ) have presented the dataset to your organization, a non-profit that focuses primarily on drug safety.
 The dataset provided contained five adverse effects, demographic data, vital signs, etc. Your organization is primarily interested in the drug's adverse reactions.
 It wants to know if the adverse reactions, if any, are of significant proportions.
 It has asked you to explore and answer some questions from the data.

-The dataset drug_safety.csv was obtained from the Vanderbilt University Department of Biostatistics.
-It contained five adverse effects: headache, abdominal pain, dyspepsia, upper respiratory infection, chronic obstructive airway disease (COAD), demographic data, vital signs, lab measures, etc. The ratio of drug observations to placebo observations is 2 to 1.

 # The columns in the modified dataset are: